 How did you acquire $22,000 in debt?
 What did that debt consist of?

 When my husband and I got married in 2011, we were $22,000 in debt.
 It was left over from Dontae’s student loans with some of it being credit card debt.
-I had debt in the past (car loans, student loans, credit card), but at this point it was paid off.
+I had debt in the past (car loans, student loans, credit card), but at this point, it was all paid off.

 What did it feel like to have that much debt?

 It was certainly a burden.
 Before we met, some of the debt had gone into collection.
 It was just this dark cloud looming over our heads.

 How long did it take you to pay it all off?